hcholab/sfkit/docs/source/commands.rst

 run_protocol
 ------------

 Run the protocol.
-As this command may be long-running, it is recommended that you run it using nohup.
-This will prevent it from terminating if you close this window/terminal.
-For example, :code:`nohup sfkit run_protocol & tail -f nohup.out`.
-You can also use a tool like screen or tmux.
+As this command may be long-running, it is recommended that you run it using nohup or a tool like screen or tmux to prevent it from terminating if you close this window/terminal.
+For example, :code:`nohup sfkit run_protocol`.

 .. code-block:: console